nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1d1.
 TeachWhat! shows an error message.
       Use case resumes at step 1.

 * 1e.
-User already has an existing class overlapping with the specified starting, ending time and date.
+User already has existing class(es) overlapping with the specified starting, ending time and date.
     * 1e1.
-TeachWhat! shows an error message.
-      Use case resumes at step 1.
+TeachWhat! shows an error message and displays a list of such overlapping class(es) Use case resumes at step 1.

 #### Add a recurring lesson